By David Tomas, on 14 January 2022

 Pattern recognition in data is extremely important.

 Predicting traffic in advance is the perfect example of this.
-Traffic is a very complex system, beyond the reach of modern computers.
+Traffic is a very complex system and beyond the reach of modern computers.
 Companies like Volkswagen are already studying how they can use quantum computing to inform drivers of traffic conditions up to 45 minutes in advance.

 5. Self-Driving Cars